anshuprojectbill986295/collegemate/README.md

 The application has moved beyond the prototype stage and is currently being used by a real student group.

-Further expansion beyond the current pilot is not part of the current development scope.
+Further expansion beyond the current pilot i.e. to college level covering all students of my college depends on future stats.

 ---